Social Analytics of Team Interaction using Dynamic Complexity Heat Maps and Network Visualizations: Related Work

 \subsection{Analysis of Social Interaction Networks}

 Prior work has shown that the strength of connections in networks can be an important predictor of collaborative team performance \cite{de2014strength} and that more dense network connections are associated with teams that are better able to accomplish their goals and persist as a cohesive team \cite{balkundi2006ties}.
-Such networks can be estimated using different approaches, \eg using physical (offline) as well as online social interaction networks, \cf~\cite{Atzmueller:14:CoRR}.
-Regarding offline (physical) interactions, sociometers are applied from which one can then estimate and model offline social interactions between people~\cite{Atzmueller:14:CoRR}.
+Such networks can be estimated with respect to \eg using online social interactions as well as physical (offline) interactions, \cf~\cite{Atzmueller:14:CoRR}.
+For the latter, sociometers are applied from which one can then estimate and model offline social interactions between people~\cite{Atzmueller:14:CoRR}.
 Indeed, this is the direction we focus in this paper.

 As one of the first approaches to modeling offline social networks, Eagle and Pentland~\cite{eagle2009inferring} utilized proximity information estimated by Bluetooth devices as a proxy for human interaction.
-While this metric does approximate face-to-face communication, proximity may not always directly reflect face-to-face interaction~\cite{BCCPBV:08}.
+While approximating face-to-face communication, proximity may not always directly reflect face-to-face interaction~\cite{BCCPBV:08}.
 Also, proximity does not capture vocal and/or (non-)verbal aspects of communication.
 For this reason, the Sociometric Badge, and its more modern successors (\ie the OpenBeacon tag and the Rhythm Badge), were adopted for understanding offline social networks as they record more information about the interaction.
-In this paper, we apply the Rhythm badges~\cite{lederman2018rhythm}, as they provide a richer set of information compared to the Openbeacon sensors.
+In this paper, we apply the Rhythm badges~\cite{lederman2018rhythm}, as they provide a richer set of information regarding social analytics of teams compared to the Openbeacon sensors.

 In our work, we do not target traditional network modeling of these data, but instead focus on the computational sensemaking using visualization-based approaches.
 Notably, Pentland proposed that sociometers could be used to provide a scientific approach to teamwork \cite{pentland2012new} by his observation that teams performing well on a variety of objective measures and also subjective measures can be distinguished from low performing teams by observing the patterns of communication between team members.
 Our work focuses on two of the measures proposed by Pentland that can be calculated from vocal activity recordings using the Rhythm badges.
 These measures represent the ‘energy’ and ‘engagement’ of team members and can readily be visualized in network form.
 However, prior work is limited so far in its capacity to detect critical changes to team interactions over time.